rickisXD/light-show/README.md

 # **Tesla Light Show xLights Guide**

 Welcome to the Tesla Light Show xLights guide!
-You can create and run your own light shows on Tesla vehicles.
+You can create and run your own light shows on cool new Tesla vehicles.

 <img src="/images/xlights_overview.png?raw=true" width="1000" />